 8. Simple Questions to Help You Decide What to Journal About

-If you want to write in a journal, but aren’t sure where to start, you’re not alone.
+If you want to write in a journal in the new year, but aren’t sure where to start, you’re not alone.
 The hard part is often figuring out what you should write about.
 Journaling prompts are a great way to get a little more insight into what to write about, but the simplest type of prompt is a question.
 So, here are some questions that you can answer in journal entries, making it easier to start with a new year’s journaling practice.

 1. What do you want to accomplish this year?